awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying-external-accounts.md

 ## Step 1: Add a Key Policy Statement in the Local Account<a name="cross-account-key-policy"></a>

 The key policy for a CMK is the primary determinant of who can access the CMK and which operations they can perform\.
 The key policy is always in the account that owns the CMK\.
-Unlike IAM policies, key policies do specify a resource\.
+Unlike IAM policies, key policies do not specify a resource\.
 The resource is the CMK that is associated with the key policy\.

 To give an external account permission to use the CMK, add a statement to the key policy that specifies the external account\.
 In the `Principal` element of the key policy, enter the Amazon Resource Name \(ARN\) of the external account\.